ohad-israeli/ohad-israeli.github.io/_posts/2020-04-28-time-series.md

     <a href="/assets/images/grafana_variables.png"><img src="/assets/images/grafana_variables.png"></a>
 </figure>

-Now lets create the first panel which will display patients data without any filter, including all device types and all the patients.
-In order to this we need to make sure we select our data source and set the following query.
+Now let's create the first panel which will display patient's data without any filter, including all device types and all the patients.
+In order to this, we need to make sure we select our data source and set the following query.

 <figure>
     <a href="/assets/images/patients_panel.png"><img src="/assets/images/patients_panel.png"></a>